Zeex/samp-plugin-jit/README.md

 Installing
 ----------

-1. Download a compiled plugin form the [Relaeses][download] page on Github or build it yourself from source code (see below).
+1. Download a compiled plugin form the [Releases][download] page on Github or build it yourself from source code (see below).
 2. Extract/copy `jit.so` or `jit.dll` to `<sever>/plugins/`.
 3. Add `jit` (Windows) or `jit.so` (Linux) to the `plugins` line of your server.cfg.